Mohammad-Faiz-Ullah/Credit-Card-Fraud-Detection-Streamlit/README.md

 Because the PCA transformation was already applied to the dataset, the deployed model operates directly on these transformed features rather than raw transaction attributes.

+## 📊 CSV format explanation:
+- The upload file should contain only time, v1…v28, amount.
+- A sample CSV is provided in the app/ folder.

 ---

 ## 🧠 How It Works